jestjs/jest/website/versioned_docs/version-23.x/ExpectAPI.md

   }).toThrow();
 });
 ```

+> Note: You must wrap the code in a function, otherwise the error will not be caught and the assertion will fail.

 If you want to test that a specific error gets thrown, you can provide an argument to `toThrow`.
 The argument can be a string that should be contained in the error message, a class for the error, or a regex that should match the error message.
 For example, let's say that `drinkFlavor` is coded like this: